 Large intergovernmental changes like Brexit can often have some interesting impacts on health and safety legislation.
 One of the key concerns was how the change in legislation may affect the different compliance rules that employers have to abide by.
 Companies that are feeling overwhelmed with all the impending changes might want to look at employing the services of someone like Sentient HR services, as they can provide individual guidance on all things health and safety related.
 Whilst this may change in the future, the current legislation is due to be upheld throughout the transition period.
 Additionally, in any case, the role of health and safety will be to ensure workers get home safe at the end of the day.

 The health and safety at work act may be reviewed in the near future

 The current health and safety act has been followed for years and is unlikely to change drastically in the near future, however it may be reviewed for deficiencies, especially in the realm of mental health.
+This means that for now, the relevant signage, such as caution signs uk based and us based will continue to be used, but health and safety in terms of mental health will be developed.
 Measures may be taken to test the current applicability of the legislation and how it takes into account the mental health of employees.
 Measures may be put in place to put further safeguards on the wellbeing of employees.

 Flexible working is going to be analysed more carefully